opensvc/docs.opensvc.com/source/agent.service.encapsulation.rst

 Resources
 ---------

-Each resource can be tagged with the ``encap`` keyword to be ignored at the hypervisor level, and to be considered at the encapsulated level.
+Each resource can be flagged as encapsulated with the ``encap=true`` keyword value to be ignored at the hypervisor level, and to be considered at the encapsulated level.
 Container resources are obviously **not** tagged as ``encap``.

 Example::

 	[fs#1]
+	type = ext4
 	dev = /dev/mapper/vgdata-tools
 	mnt = /srv/svctest/tools
-	type = ext4
 	mnt_opt = rw,relatime
-	tags = encap
+	encap = true

 This filesystem is driven by the agent in vm1.